joelmtzo/microservices/README.md

 This example project includes two microservices, department and employees services.

+## H2 Database

+This RDBMS is configured to run as in-memory SQL database.

 ## Hystrix

 Hystrix is watching methods for failing calls to related services.
 If there is such a failure, it will open the circuit and forward the call to a fallback method.